· Seasonal guide

 What to gather before the first visit

 Panel brand, approximate service size, age of the home, and a list of sensitive electronics you care about most.
 Photos of the panel interior and the meter area help.
-Mention your town so dispatch can align with service areas near Grafton or Thief River Falls or wherever your address actually sits.
+If rods were added or replaced recently, say so.
+If you are also refreshing outdoor wiring for summer, read May outdoor receptacle and deck lighting so cord habits and service-level protection align before the first graduation weekend.

-Marketing loves a single product promise.
-Field work loves a plan that matches how your family actually uses power.
-Service level devices, branch protection, and mindful plug in habits together reduce avoidable losses.
+Marketing loves one product promise.
+Field work loves a plan that matches how your household actually uses power.
+Service-level devices, branch protection, and mindful plug-in habits together reduce avoidable losses.
 Nothing removes every risk from lightning, yet April planning still lowers the odds that one storm night takes out every screen in the house because one layer was missing.
+Licensed installation and honest grounding notes beat a cart full of strips installed the week before vacation.

 Want layered surge protection reviewed by a licensed team?